erik78se/layer-pyapp-snapped/README.md

 ```bash
 sudo snap install pyapp --channel edge --devmode
 ```
-If that works, so will the charm
+If that works, so will the charm (You can remove the pyapp after your test)

 # Building the charm